mph-/lcapy/doc/tutorial.rst

 The roots of this polynomial are the eigenvalues of the system.
 These are given by the `eigenvalues` attribute.
-The corresponding eigenvectors are the coluns of the modal matrix given by the `M` attribute.
+The corresponding eigenvectors are the columns of the modal matrix given by the `M` attribute.
 A diagonal matrix of the eigenvalues is returned by the `Lambda` attribute.